A skid steer brush cutter with an open front is a great choice for clearing heavy undergrowth, saplings, dense grass, and weeds.

 THE RIGHT EQUIPMENT

-Clearing brush can be very tiring, and having the right equipment can make it a lot easier on you during and after you are done.
+Clearing brush can be very tiring, but having the right equipment will make it a lot easier.
 If there are several brush clearing jobs ahead of you, one of the best attachments you can own is a skid steer brush cutter.

-But don't just take me word for it, see what brush cutter owners had to say about their brush cutters.
+Don't just take our word for it.
+See what brush cutter owners had to say about their brush cutters.

 Skid Steer Brush Cutter Reviews